 Credibility, perception and reputation are important in politics; communications departments will play a key role in how supporters, members and the general public perceive our politics and its leaders.

-The communication department will establish political brand, promote ideology, and gain new members as well as retain members; building loyalty to party brand is essential for growth.
+The communication department will establish a coherent political brand, promote ideology, and attract new members as well as retaining old members; building loyalty to party brand is essential for growth.

 We recognise the importance of internal discipline in communication.
 The Department of Communication must also include internal party communication.
 This helps leadership keep party membership in the know about what is going on and helps to strengthen the various departments in an organisation.
 Internal communications include party newsletters, regular emails and party team-building events.